 Information about the new Graduate Route

-The UK government has announced the intention of launching a 2 year (or 3 year for PhD) Graduate Immigration visa from 1st July 2021.
+The UK government launched a 2-year (or 3-year for PhD) Graduate visa on 1st July 2021.

-IMPORTANT: Students completing their course this summer or autumn 2021 may need to be in the UK by a certain date to apply (please see the UK arrival date requirements section below).
+IMPORTANT: Students completing their course this summer or autumn 2021 may need to be in the UK by a certain date to apply (please see the UK study requirements section below).

 - Can only be made from within the UK

 - Can only be made by someone who currently has a valid Tier 4 or Student Route visa and has had that visa for at least 12 months (for courses of 12 months of more) or for the whole of their course (for courses of 12 months or less), unless Covid-19 concessions on distance learning apply

-- Can only be made after a course has been successfully and formally completed, formal results produced and reporting communications between the University and the UKVI have taken place
+- Can only be made after an eligible course has been successfully and formally completed, formal results produced and the University Compliance Team has reported the completion to the UKVI

-- The University will automatically send an email, including the individual CAS number you need for the Graduate Route application, to all eligible students once UKVI reporting has taken place and they are able to apply for the Graduate Route (you cannot apply before you get that email/number or your application will be refused)
+- The University Compliance Team will automatically send an email, including the individual CAS number needed for the Graduate visa application, to all eligible students once degree results have been reported to the UKVI

-- The course completed must be the same one as the one on the student's initial course CAS (unless exempt- details to follow once the route has opened)
+- The course completed must be the same one as the one on the student's initial course CAS unless exempt.
+Please see the section ‘Confirmation of Acceptance for Studies CAS’ below

-- Will be made online using the UKVI IDV app (details regarding that to follow once released by the UKVI)
+- Will be made online using the UKVI IDV app or online and by attendance at a visa center

 - Will cost £700 for the application (plus £700 each for any dependants)

-- Will automatically be granted for 2 years (Bachelors/Masters)
+- Bachelor and Masters graduates will automatically be granted a Graduate visa for 2 years

-- Will automatically be granted for 3 years (PhD)
+- PhD and Doctorate graduates will automatically be granted a Graduate visa for 3 years

-- Can only be used to support dependants who are already dependants on the main applicant's Tier 4 or Student Route visa (you cannot switch the main applicant or add new dependants under this route)
+- Only dependants who already have permission to be in the UK as the dependants on the main applicant's Tier 4 or Student Route visa may apply.
+You cannot switch the main applicant or add new dependants under the Graduate visa route

 - Does not count towards settlement